kirill670/agentCores/README.md

   /exit - Exit the interface.
 ```

-Now to get the agentCores type:
+Now to get the available agentCores:
 ```
 > /agentCores